-This iPhone app offers mobile optimized access to the various daily deal sites powered by the BluLabel platform, including sites run by the San Francisco Chronicle and Cumulus Media.
+This series of iPhone apps offered access to the various daily deal sites powered by the BluLabel platform, including sites run by the San Francisco Chronicle and Cumulus Media.
 Round trip functionality, from deal browsing and purchase to point-of-sale redemption at local merchant’s locations were incorporated into the app.
 The app was designed from the ground up to gracefully accommodate the various visual styles requested by white label partners.

 This diagram illustrates the players, communication channels, and publish-to-redemption flow of BluLabel’s daily deal syndication engine.
 The diagram gives an easy to understand overview of a complex API platform that manages the interactions of deal publishers, daily deal websites, consumers, and local merchants.
 The entire diagram was drawn from scratch in resolution-independent vectors, making it easy to size for any medium.